kmh4500/haml/README.md

 - `name`: (Required) The name of the AI model (e.g., "GPT-4", "stable-diffusion-3-medium", "CustomModelV2").
 - `version`: (Optional) The version of the AI model.
 - `parameters`: (Optional) Key parameters for the model, such as temperature, max tokens, sampling steps, guidance scale, etc.
+- `account`: (Required) The blockchain address where cloud fees will be deposited.
+- `network`: (Required) The blockchain network on which the model serves, such as "ainetwork", etc.

 ### Text-Based Models:
 For text-based AI models like GPT-4, the parameters control how the model generates text.
 Typical parameters include: